Japanese PM to join online G7 summit over Ukraine tensions | www.lokmattimes.com

 He said Japan has chartered an aircraft near Ukraine as part of its plans to evacuate Japanese nationals.

-There were about 120 Japanese nationals in Ukraine as of Saturday, local media quoted the government as saying. (/Xinhua)
+There were about 120 Japanese nationals in Ukraine till date, local media reported.

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editorOpen in app